-Socio-economic status: Consider those who are from low income or financially excluded backgrounds Please tick (✓) Overall impact: the relevant box: Positive Council Tax Support is a means tested scheme available to households on low incomes.
+Socio-economic status: Consider those who are from low income or financially excluded backgrounds

+Please tick (the relevant b Overall impact: Positive Council Tax Support is a means tested scheme available to households on low incomes.
 Therefore all recipients would be Neutral considered to be at a socio-economic disadvantage, particularly lone parents (most likely to be women), part-time workers (most likely to be women), working-age couples on low income, large households (more likely to be from BME backgrounds) and carers (most likely to be women).
-Negative 🗸 Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
+Negative v Support is in place through the Council Tax Discretionary policy for those who suffer hardship as a result of these proposals in order to mitigate any negative impacts.
 Pension age Council Tax Support claimants will not be affected and will continue to receive similar levels of support with their council tax bills as they do at present.

-Please refer to breakdowns of Council Tax Support claimants available above.

-Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub Office of National Statistics (ONS)
+Evidence: Please refer r to br eakdowns of Council Tax Support claimants available above.
+Sources us ed: Council Tax Support caseload data Demographic, Diversity and Socio-economic Profile of Havering's Population March 2017 Havering Data Intelligence Hub Office of National Statistics (ONS)